apache/kylin/website/_docs/gettingstarted/faq.md

   * No, Kylin is an OLAP engine with SQL interface.
 The SQL queries need be matched with the pre-defined OLAP model.

-#### How to compare Kylin with other SQL engines like Hive, Presto, Spark SQL, Impala?

-  * They answer a query in different ways.
-Kylin is not a replacement for them, but a supplement (query accelerator).
-Many users run Kylin together with other SQL engines.
-For the high frequent query patterns, building Cubes can greatly improve the performance and also offload cluster workloads.
-For less queried patterns or ad-hoc queries, ther MPP engines are more flexible.

 #### What's a typical scenario to use Apache Kylin?

   * Kylin can be the best option if you have a huge table (e.g., >100 million rows), join with lookup tables, while queries need be finished in the second level (dashboards, interactive reports, business intelligence, etc), and the concurrent users can be dozens or hundreds.